 The applicant must have proof that any financial aid issued will prevent eviction.
 They need to be a resident of Polk County.
 The applicant needs to be out of all other options and sources of funding, whether from a charity or family member.
 Funds for housing expenses will only be issued if the applicant has a source of income.
 Lastly, the church will prioritize the elderly, disabled single, or a low to moderate income household with children.

 The church has referrals to Polk County medical and dental clinics.
 These service very low income and/or homeless individuals in Lakeland Florida and nearby towns.
+Saint Vincent can give referrals to these types of locations for their basic medical or dental care.
 Volunteer nurse-practitioners operate the clinics at the emergency shelter a few mornings per week.

 Another nurse-practitioner or volunteer doctor provides services at the center and also travels with the agency’s outreach team to offer medical assessments.
 They will arrange support to homeless persons who are reluctant to engage in a more formal service system.
 Moreover, a local dentist in Polk County Florida provides care as well to those that would otherwise go without.